-Before the State can sign a contract with any Responder, the Responder must have the Minnesota Department of Health (MDH) approval of its service area and network.
+Before the State can sign a contract with any Responder, the Responder must demonstrate that its network will provide appropriate levels of access.

 All Responders must provide the following:

 - i.
 Network Adequacy Attestation Document - ii.
 Provider Network Listing not required as part of RFP submission on February 18, 2022